 The contents of this document have not been reviewed or approved by any regulatory authority in Hong Kong.
 This document does not constitute an offer or invitation to the public in Hong Kong to acquire shares.
 Accordingly, unless permitted by the securities laws of Hong Kong, no person may issue or have in its possession for the purposes of issue, this document or any advertisement, invitation or document relating to the shares, whether in Hong Kong or elsewhere, which is directed at, or the contents of which are likely to be accessed or read by, the public in Hong Kong other than in relation to shares, which are intended to be disposed of only to persons outside Hong Kong or only to "professional investors" (as such term is defined in the Securities and Futures Ordinance (Cap.
 571, Laws of Hong Kong) ("SFO") and the subsidiary legislation made thereunder); or in circumstances, which do not result in this document being a "prospectus" as defined in the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
 32, Laws of Hong Kong) ("CO"); or, which do not constitute an offer or an invitation to the public for the purposes of the SFO or the CO.
 The offer of the shares is personal to the person to whom this document has been delivered, and a subscription for shares will only be accepted from such person.
-No person to whom a copy of this document is issued may issue, circulate or distribute this document in Hong Kong, or make or give a copy of this document to any other person.
-You are advised to exercise caution in relation to the offer.
-If you are in any doubt about any of the contents of this document, you should obtain independent professional advice.
+No person to whom a copy of this document is issued may issue, circulate or distribute this document in Hong Kong, or make or give a copy of this document, you should obtain independent professional advice.